How do we teach phonics at Nova Primary?

 Once children have been exposed to adult modelling several times, they are encouraged to practise applying phonics to their own reading.
 This independent practice helps young readers truly build the connection between symbols and sounds.
 Adults guide children in strategically applying phonics to authentic reading and writing experiences to help them develop good decoding skills.

 Children are matched with phonetically decodable books to help them practise the skill of decoding.
-In addition to this, children are also provided with a colour banded wider interest reading book in order to develop other reading skills such as comprehension, prediction, inference, vocabulary and fluency.
+In addition to this, children are also provided with an enrichment and enjoyment reading book in order to develop their love for reading as well as other reading skills such as comprehension, prediction, inference, vocabulary and fluency.

 Phoneme – smallest unit of spoken language (sound)